Skip to main content

 Contract Completeness of Company Bylaws and Entrepreneurial Success

-Presenter : Paul Beaumont (McGill)
+Presenter : Paul Beaumont (McGill University)

 Discussant : Donghyun Kang (Erasmus University Rotterdam)